5 steps of Streaming on Twitch as a Beginner

 4. Stream options

-You might also want to play with resolution and bitrate, but I would advise only doing so if you know what you are doing since changing these things incorrectly can cause lag when playing games while streaming, which will ruin the experience for both you and your viewers.
+You might also want to play with resolution and bitrate, but I would advise only doing so if you know what you are doing.
+Changing these things incorrectly can cause lag when playing games while streaming on Twitch, ruining the experience for you and your viewers.

 After everything is ready, press the play button and launch your game.
-Now, stop worrying about whether people will see your channel and start playing games while having fun to entertain others and yourself!
+Now, stop worrying about whether people will see your channel and start playing games while having fun entertaining others and yourself!
 You can find other streamers by going to the Twitch directory.

-Note: The guide might be updated with more images and info if there isn’t enough information in the article for some parts right now(it was written before the release of UE4 source code, so I might update the article after I get the chance to make something new for it).
+Note: The guide might be updated with more images and information if the article doesn’t provide enough information for some parts right now(it was written before the release of UE4 source code, so I might update the article after I create something new for it).

-If there is anything to add to the guide or if I have made a mistake, please let me know in the comments below.
-If the article was informative, please give it a thumbs up and share it with others who can benefit from it.
+Please let me know in the comments below if there is anything to add to the guide or if I have made a mistake.
+If the article was informative, please give it a thumbs up and share it with others who can benefit.
 Thanks!

 Conclusion